josemarevalo/Perceptual_phenomenon/README.md

 #  Stroop Effect Sample Analysis

 This is Statistical Testing project using a sample of time measures from the Stroop task experiment.
-Throughout the jupyter notebook it is possible to follow the analyses and find definition of variables, visualisations, hypothesis tests and furher analyses that explain this cognitive phenomenon.
+Throughout the jupyter notebook it is possible to find definition of variables, visualisations, hypothesis tests and furher analysis to explain this cognitive phenomenon.

 ## Definition of the Stroop Effect